Morpheus636/linux-636/README.md

 2. Download this repository to somewhere in your user directory. `~/Documents` works well.
 3. `cd` into the directory
 4. OPTIONAL
-    - Place an OpenVPN config file (certs must be included in the file) called `client.ovpn` in the `config` directory OpenVPN configuration will just be skipped if the file does not exist.
+    - Place an OpenVPN config file (certs must be included in the file) called `client.ovpn` in the `./assets/config/` directory
-    -
+    OpenVPN configuration will just be skipped if the file does not exist.
 5. `chmod +x ./setup.sh`
 6. `sudo ./setup.sh $USER`